Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/filesystems.md

 There are reports that some people successfully use it in their setups.
 A fast network is required.

-There were some reports about data damage on the disks on older clickhouse versions, which could be caused by the issues with O_DIRECT or [async io support](https://lustre-discuss.lustre.narkive.com/zwcvyEEY/asynchronous-posix-i-o-with-lustre) on Lustre.
+There were some reports about data damage on the disks on older ClickHouse versions, which could be caused by the issues with O_DIRECT or [async io support](https://lustre-discuss.lustre.narkive.com/zwcvyEEY/asynchronous-posix-i-o-with-lustre) on Lustre.

 ### NFS (and EFS)